-MACD was developed by Gerald Appel as a means of easily showing the Moving Averages of a stock in a way that could show the strength of the difference of the Moving Averages.
-For example, if the 10 & 20 day moving averages for a stock, move away from each other as the stock is going up, this means the stock is gaining strength.
+MACD was developed by Gerald Appel as a means of quickly showing the Moving Averages of stock in a way that could explain the strength of the difference of the Moving Averages.
+For example, if the 10 & 20 day moving averages for a stock move away from each other as the stock is going up, this means the stock is gaining strength.

 How to Calculate MACD?

 Short = the shorter Moving Average e.g., 10

 Long = the longer moving average e.g., 20 or 30, etc

 Period = the Moving average of the difference between the Short and Long above.